inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 its radio by default, :ned:`SensorStateBasedEpEnergyConsumer`.
 This module assigns a constant power consumption value to each radio mode and transmitter/receiver state.
-Note that the values for each state are parameters of the energy consumer module, and don't come from other modules (such as the radio), so they need to be set correctly in order to obtain accurate power consumption results.
+Note that the values for each state are parameters of the energy consumer module and don't come from other modules (such as the radio), so they need to be set correctly to obtain accurate power consumption results.
 :ned:`SensorStateBasedEpEnergyConsumer` has default power consumption values typical for wireless sensor nodes, thus we leave module's